IDU-CVLab/COV19D_2nd/README.md

 * Kindly inform the organization owner if you wish to obtain the pretrained models in this study.

 # Cite
-If you find these methods useful, kindly consider citing: <br/>
+If you find these methods useful, kindly consider citing the follwing two articles: <br/>
 > @article{IJAIN1432|to_array:0,
 	author = {Kenan Morani and Esra Kaya Ayana and Devrim Unay},
 	title = {Covid-19 detection using modified xception transfer  learning approach from computed tomography images},